Good writers should get paid for their work. It’s as simple as that.

 - Paid guest posts.
 Did you know that you can get paid to write guest posts?
 You won’t turn into Jon Morrow overnight, but there’s still money to be made.
 Copyblogger doesn’t pay for guest posts (though there are lots of benefits to writing here), but there are sites that pay between $50 and $200 for posts, including Freelance Switch, Smashing Magazine, and many others.

 - Smart affiliate marketing.
-If you can get enough traffic and a large enough list, you can run ads on your blog, but you can often do much better by getting creative with affiliate offers.
+If you can get enough traffic and a large enough list, you can run ads on your blog, but you can often do much better by getting smart with affiliate offers.
 More and more successful affiliate sites are being built on excellent writing, paired with creativity and a strong business strategy.

 - Writing coaching.
 Likewise, once you’ve built an engaged audience that is blown away by your writing, some of them might want you to coach them on how they can do the same.